Canon T7 vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T7 does not feature such a mic input.

 The T7 is a recent model that features in the current product line-up of Canon.
 In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon T7 vs Panasonic GX8